-Luke Harrison has been no stranger to the stage throughout his 13 very accomplished years of life.
-From a young age he has appealed to audiences with his mesmerising raw talent and natural ability to captivate a crowd.
-His very first word at 11 months old was “amazing”and that has been the theme of his life ever since.
+Luke Harrison has been no stranger to the stage throughout his 15 very accomplished years of life.
+From a young age, he has appealed to audiences with his mesmerising raw talent and natural ability to captivate a crowd.
+His very first word at 11 months old was “amazing ”and that has been the theme of his life ever since.

 Luke is a gifted Singer, Performer and Actor.
 With an extended range, his repertoire covers Contemporary, Musical Theatre and Pop Opera Fusion.

-In March-May 2016 Luke made his professional musical theatre debut starring as Friedrich in the London Palladium Production of The Sound of Music at the Queensland Performing Arts Centre (QPAC).
-In July 2018 Luke starred as a Lead Role in his school musical Rex and in February-March 2018 Luke performed as The Artful Dodger in Spotlight Theatres Production of Oliver.
-In May 2017 Luke starred in Mary Poppins The Broadway Musical performing in the lead role of Michael Banks and in January 2017 Luke won a scholarship to attend the Greenroom Project at The Gold Arts Centre and was mentored by and sang a duet with Marina Prior.
+On March-May 2016 Luke made his professional musical theatre debut starring as Friedrich in the London Palladium Production of The Sound of Music at the Queensland Performing Arts Centre (QPAC).
+In May 2019 Luke was a lead role in the musical Strictly Ballroom and in July 2018 Luke starred as a Lead Role in his school musical Rex.
+In February-March 2018 Luke performed as The Artful Dodger in Spotlight Theatres Production of Oliver and in May 2017 Luke starred in Mary Poppins The Broadway Musical performing in the lead role of Michael Banks.
+In August 2019 Luke opened the Brisbane Ekka and in June 2019 opened the Hancock World Swimming Trials Singing the Australian National Anthem At Both Events.
+In January 2017 Luke won a scholarship to attend the Greenroom Project at The Gold Arts Centre and was mentored by and sang a duet with Marina Prior.
 On December 2016 he made his solo debut at The Queensland Performing Arts Centre singing Ave Maria with The Queensland Pops Orchestra and performed a duet with Mirusia Louwerse, the moving Pie Jesu by Andrew Lloyd- Webber.
 In 2015 Luke was broadcasted and performed live “You Raise Me Up” in Los Angeles.
-Then in 2016 he returned by popular demand to perform “The Prayer.”
+Then in 2016, he returned by popular demand to perform “The Prayer.”
 In 2014 Luke took the stage at The Gold Coast Arts Centre to perform in Opera Queensland’s production of La Boheme.

-Luke has starred in the 2018 Brisbane Lord Mayors Christmas Carols, also in the 2016, 2017 and 2018 Gold Coast Mayors Carols.
+In 2019 Luke performed in the Brisbane Lord Mayor Christmas Parties at the Brisbane City Hall alongside some of Australia’s finest performers.
+Luke starred in the 2018 Brisbane Lord Mayor’s Christmas Carols and in the 2018 and 2019 Brisbane Carols By Starlight.
+Luke also performed at the 2016-2019 Gold Coast Mayors Carols.
 He performed in the 2015 Gold Coast Production of Opera in the Park, the 2014 Broadbeach Christmas Carols, the 2013 Warner Brothers Movie World White Christmas event and the 2012 Surfers Paradise Christmas Carols.

-Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State by AMEB and Trinity College of London for 2 years.
+Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State for Drama and Performance by AMEB and Trinity College of London for 4 years.

-Luke is also a talented multi instrumentalist who plays the piano, cello, drums and percussion.
+Luke is a talented screen actor, dancer and multi-instrumentalist who plays the piano, cello, drums and percussion.
 Luke loves screen acting, dance, choir, orchestra and band and enjoys keeping active and fit with a range of sports including basketball and swimming.
+He is also choir director for his charity, Paradise Kids.
 His Academic and Music Scholarship at his private school strengthens his well established performing ability.

 Luke’s goal is to touch lives around the world with his gift of voice, music and performing.
 In February 2017 Luke released his first original song, called Heavens Song, which he co-wrote, along with two covers, You Raise Me Up and The Prayer.
 These were recorded in the United States in July 2016.
 In July 2017 Luke then released the music video for Heavens Song.

-On 25 November 2018 Luke was invited to Represent Australia to judge the Junior Eurovision Song Contest held this year in Minsk, Belarus.
+Luke was invited to Represent Australia, on the panel to judge the Junior Eurovision Song Contest held this year in Minsk, Belarus.

 Keep an eye on Luke Harrison’s social media pages, YouTube and website.
 He is so excited to share his journey with you!